LeonLok/Multi-Camera-Live-Object-Tracking/README.md

-# Flask Video Streaming and Live Customer Counting with YOLO v4 and Deep SORT
+# Flask Video Streaming With YOLO v4 and Deep SORT for Live Customer Counting
 Multiple live video streaming with people detection, tracking, and counting.
 Uses YOLO v4 as the pre-trained model for object detection and Deep SORT trained on the MARS dataset for object tracking.
 Each video stream uses ImageZMQ for asynchronous processing.

 Project is not yet complete; README will be fully updated after completion.